Diemtigen, wooden Doric columns, houses, agriculture and nature park

 The Swiss Alpine Club (Schweizer Alpen Club, SAC/Club Alpin Suisse, CAS) regularly organises hikes in this area (and elsewhere) in the country.

-Although the name suggests otherwise, the SAC organises not only ski tours, mountain climbing and other sports in the high mountains and the Alps but also (hiking) activities in different regions.
+Although the name suggests otherwise, the SAC organises not only ski tours, mountain climbing, and other sports in the high mountains and the Alps, but also hiking activities in various regions.

 (Source and further information: Gemeinde Diemtigen)